charlie-xliu/IS-477/Projectplan.md

 ## Timeline

 _February 17th:_ Team creation

 _March 9th:_ Started work on Step 2: Project Plan

 _March 12th:_ (Current): Submission of Step 2: Project Plan

 _March 14th - 24th:_ (Spring Break): Data Acquisition & Merging, download and inspect both datasets.
 Confirm you can merge datasets using the FIPS county code.

 _March 24th - 27th:_ Data Cleaning & Preprocessing.
-Handle missing values, normalize columns, merge PLS and ACS on FIPS code, determine which columns are relevant (there are a lot of columns to sort through.)
+Handle missing values, normalize columns, merge PLS and ACS on FIPS code, determine which columns are relevant (there are a lot of columns to sort through).

 _March 27th - 30th:_ Some Exploratory Data Analysis, Summary statistics, check distributions of library usage metrics.
 See if there’s any skewness, outliers, or anything else unusual.
-Generate a correlation matrix between socioeconomic predictors (such as poverty rate, median household income…) and library usage variables
+Generate a correlation matrix between socioeconomic predictors (such as poverty rate, median household income…) and library usage variables.

-_March 30th:_ Begin write-up of Step 3: Interim Status Report _March 31st:_ Confirmation that Step 3: Interim status report is complete, finish any gaps in the write-up.
+_March 30th:_ Begin write-up of Step 3: Interim Status Report.

+_March 31st:_ Confirmation that Step 3: Interim status report is complete, finish any gaps in the write-up.

-_April 1st - 6th:_ Feature engineering, converting data into per-capita basis
+_April 1st - 6th:_ Feature engineering, converting data into per-capita basis.

 _April 7th - 12th:_ Data quality documentation, documentation of reproducibility, how it is organized (this is for use in the final project), Metadata and data documentation.

-_April 13th - 17th:_ Data modeling and reproducibility: linear regression, creating a conceptual model (ER) _April 18th - 23rd:_ Visualization & Interpretation: Finalize charts, maps, plots; start interpreting model outputs _April 24th - 27th:_ Workflow automation and provenance.
+_April 13th - 17th:_ Data modeling and reproducibility: linear regression, creating a conceptual model (ER).

+_April 18th - 23rd:_ Visualization & Interpretation: Finalize charts, maps, plots; start interpreting model outputs.

+_April 24th - 27th:_ Workflow automation and provenance.
 Snakemake workflow automating from acquisition to result.

-_April 28th - April 30th:_ Review deliverables, ensure we are fulfilling are requirements of the assignment _May 1st - May 3rd:_ Final Project write-up: Assemble all individual parts of project and create a report that summarizes all work accomplished
+_April 28th - April 30th:_ Review deliverables, ensure we are fulfilling are requirements of the assignment.

+_May 1st - May 3rd:_ Final Project write-up: Assemble all individual parts of project and create a report that summarizes all work accomplished.

 ## Constraints:
 - The ACS dataset is from 2019-2023 while the IMLS is only from September 2022 to October 2023